-Paul’s understanding of the mysteries of suffering gives you a serious question to ponder: What animates your innermost thoughts?
+Paul’s understanding of the mysteries of suffering gives you a couple of serious questions to ponder: What animates your innermost thoughts?
 What drives your greatest desires?

 Knowing Christ and being able to tell others about Christ was the purpose of Paul’s life.
 This singular animating passion did not coexist with a desire to overcome his problems.
 He knew better.
 He perceived the point of his problems, which were to enable him to put Christ on display more effectively.